lem-project/lem-project.github.io/content/en/usage/usage.md

 Lem will open a pop-up where you can search commands interactively.
 It's a good way to discover commands.

+Press `TAB` to see the list of completions and cycle through them.

 This pop-up also shows you the associated keybinding of a command.

 ![](/completion-with-keybindings.png "Interactive completion of commands, showing the keybinding of each function.")